 Our younger students learn simple vocabulary and conversation, frequently through games and songs.
 Upper elementary students begin to read and write Spanish, while middle school students continue to expand their conversation, reading, and writing skills.
 Older middle school students have the opportunity to earn high school Spanish credit.

-This year, Community School will continue its exchange program with Colegio Domingo Savio in Santa Cruz, Bolivia, which has been led by our Spanish teacher, Elena Isler, for the past sixteen years.
-We will welcome eleven students to our school in October, and our families will host them.
+This year, Community School will continue its exchange program with Colegio Domingo Savio in Santa Cruz, Bolivia, which has been led by our Spanish teacher, Elena Isler, for eighteen years.
+We will welcome twelve students to our school in October, and our families will host them.
 The students from Bolivia will attend classes and participate in our school activities for six weeks.
 In the spring, CS students will be able to travel to Bolivia and stay with families in Santa Cruz, where they will attend school for a month.
 This exchange creates a wonderful opportunity for our students to broaden their knowledge of Spanish, immerse themselves in the culture of another country, and gain confidence and independence.

-"The Bolivian exchange program was the most eye-opening, important experiences of my life to date.
+"The Bolivian exchange program was the most eye-opening, important experience of my life to date.
 It taught me independence, social skills, and world knowledge that I would never have known...
 I am SO happy and LUCKY that I was able to have that experience at such a time in my life.
 To have an adventure that really opens your eyes to the world is rare, and I remember departing the airport from America as one person, and arriving home as a completely changed human, for the better.
 I don’t know where I’d be without this experience.
 The relationships and knowledge I gained were priceless, and the stories as well.
 Even though I had toured the world with my family even before the exchange program, I never EXPERIENCED it like I did in 8th grade…Thanks so much for everything Elena!
 I will never forget the gift you have given me." - CS Alumnus Isaac Anderson